-Project development director Irem Yucel Kaymak told MIPIM News that Galataport will bring an extensive boutique retail offer to the area, plus a vibrant F&B scene, when it completes in late 2020.
+Project development director Irem Yucel Kaymak told MIPIM News that Galataport will bring an extensive boutique retail offer to the area, plus a vibrant F&B scene, with the first buildings now opening.
 Architectural practice Renzo Piano is creating a new home for the Istanbul Modern contemporary art museum, while Kaymak says that beyond the 52,000 sq m retail offer, the intention is to make Galataport a centre for open air events and activities, to re-establish it as a fashion destination.